can3p/can3p.github.io/_posts/2018-06-03-client-writeup-merge.md

 arbitrary and for reverse action I decided to generate it from the title.
-I almost decided to write such a library myself but then stumbled upon [reddit post][reddit slugify] where author presented `cl-slug` library which solved exactly this problem and not only for English but also for a number of other languages including Russian.
-Thank you `author`!
+I almost decided to write such a library myself but then stumbled upon [reddit post][reddit slugify] where author presented [cl-slug][cl-slug] library which solved exactly this problem and not only for English but also for a number of other languages including Russian.
+Thank you André!

 After slug was there I had to ensure the uniqueness of the filename. final logic turned out to be pretty straightforward: generate base in